StudioGIB/Mill_Table/README.md

 As we're mostly self-sustained, in order to keep our research free and running, we're on [Patreon](https://www.patreon.com/StudioGIB) too, where you can support us with your contribute.

+# Roadmap
+V.0.6 - February 2022 - Build a prototype, write the assembly manual
+V.0.7 - March 2022 -  refine the joints - publish first frameless fork
+V.0.8 - April 2022 - refine the fabrication in order to make it cheaper v.0.9 - April - May 2022 - last tests
+V.1.0 - Late spring - official release

 # Download
 Go to current [release](https://github.com/StudioGIB/Mill_Table/releases) to download all the available files